 - Change the name of the new filter to Out of Office Reply (or whatever you want to call it)

-- Under the “For Incoming Messages That” section, change the “Subject” drop menu to “To” and put your email address in the blank at the end of that line.
+- Under the “For Apply Filter When” section, change the “Subject” drop menu to “To” and put your email address in the blank at the end of that line.

 - Under the “Perform These Actions” section, change the “Move Message To” drop menu to “Reply With Template”.